Ithaca's Discovery Trail

 Cayuga Nature Center

-Visit the Cayuga Nature Center, an outdoor and indoor playground with information about the animals and plant life of the Finger Lakes region.
-Explore 120 acres of fields, ponds and gorges, meet 40 live animals, then climb high into the forest canopy in a six-story tree house.
+Visit the Cayuga Nature Center to explore 120 acres of fields, ponds and gorges, and climb high into the forest canopy in a six-story tree house.

 Cornell Johnson Museum of Art